The Science Library

 Cuticle vs cortex damage explained: what each layer does, why coatings are limited, and how ANATOMY connects the problem to molecular reconstruction.

-Read moreabout Cuticle vs Cortex Hair Damage
+Read more about Cuticle vs Cortex Hair Damage

-Bleached Hair Repair: A Structural Guide
+Bleached Hair Repair: What Actually Works

 A structural guide to bleached hair repair, gummy hair, oxidative damage, and ANATOMY's bundle-first reconstruction protocol.